UofU-EHSL/octofarmJira/README.md

 $ docker-compose up -d

 ## Running OctofarmJira

-This will run forever if done right so we want to make sure it keeps going.
-I have a script that you run that will open the service in a 'screen' so that even if you close the terminal window it will still be running.
-I also plan on making another script to stop the service.
+$ pip install -r requirements.yml
+$ python3 flask/app.py

+This will build the UI in a browser so go to 127.0.0.1:5000